-A Serial Utility Diskette is supplied with the Sealevel Systems adapter and will be used in the troubleshooting procedures.
-By using this diskette and following these simple steps, most common problems can be eliminated without the need to call Technical Support.
+Serial Utility test software is supplied with the Sealevel Systems adapter and will be used in the troubleshooting procedures.
+By using this software and following these simple steps, most common problems can be eliminated without the need to call Technical Support.

-- 1. Identify all I/O adapters currently installed in your system.
+- Identify all I/O adapters currently installed in your system.
 This includes your on-board serial ports, controller cards, sound cards etc. The I/O addresses used by these adapters, as well as the IRQ (if any) should be identified. - 2.
 Configure your Sealevel Systems adapter so that there is no conflict with currently installed adapters.
 No two adapters can occupy the same I/O address. - 3.
-Make sure the Sealevel Systems adapter is using a unique IRQ.
-While the Sealevel Systems adapter does allow the sharing of IRQs, many other adapters (i.e. SCSI adapters & on-board serial ports) do not.
-The IRQ is typically selected via an on-board header block.
-Refer to the section on Card Setup for help in choosing an I/O address and IRQ. - 4.
-Make sure the Sealevel Systems adapter is securely installed in a motherboard slot. - 5.
-When running DOS or Windows 3.x refer to the Serial Utilities disk 1 and the User Manual to verify that the Sealevel Systems adapter is configured correctly.
-The supplied diskette contains a diagnostic program 'SSD' that will verify if an adapter is configured properly.
+Make sure the Sealevel Systems adapter is using a unique IRQ The IRQ is typically selected via an on-board header block.
+Refer to the section on Card Setup for help in choosing an I/O address and IRQ. - Make sure the Sealevel Systems adapter is securely installed in a motherboard slot. - 5.
+When running DOS, Windows 3.x or other operating systems refer to the Serial Utilities software for that operating system and the User Manual to verify that the Sealevel Systems adapter is configured correctly.
+The supplied software contains a diagnostic program 'SSD' that runs under DOS and will verify if an adapter is configured properly.
 This diagnostic program is written with the user in mind and is easy to use.
-Refer to the 'README' file on the supplied diskette for detailed instructions on using 'SSD'. - 6.
+Refer to the DIAG.txt file in the dos\diag directory for detailed instructions on using 'SSD'. - 6.
 For Windows 95/98 and Windows NT, the diagnostic tool 'WinSSD' is installed in the Sealevel folder on the Start Menu during the setup process.
 First find the ports using the Device Manager, then use 'WinSSD' to verify that the ports are functional. - 7.
 Always use the Sealevel Systems diagnostic software when troubleshooting a problem.
-This will eliminate any software issues from the equation.
+This will help eliminate any software issues and identify any hardware conflicts.

-- 8. The following are known I/O conflicts: - The 278 and 378 settings may conflict with your printer I/O adapter. - 3B8-3BF cannot be used if a Monochrome adapter is installed. - 3F8-3FF is typically reserved for COM1: - 2F8-2FF is typically reserved for COM2: - 238-23F may conflict with a Bus Mouse - 9.
-Please refer to your included diskette for any post production manual updates and application specific information. - 10.
-Always use the Sealevel Systems diagnostic software when troubleshooting a problem.
-This will eliminate the software issue from the equation.
+- 8. The following are known I/O conflicts:

+- The 278 and 378 settings may conflict with your printer I/O adapter.

+- 3B0 cannot be used if a Monochrome adapter is installed.

+- 3F8-3FF is typically reserved for COM1:

+- 2F8-2FF is typically reserved for COM2:

+- 3E8-3EF is typically reserved for COM3:

+- 2E8-2EF is typically reserved for COM4: